 Hope you Enjoy!

 Hi Howard!
 Thank you for letting me interview you.
-Firstly, when did you have Cauda Equina?
+Firstly, when did you have Cauda Equina Syndrome?

 I had been bed-ridden for five days before it happened.
-I was getting up to go to the loo and started having excruciating pain.
+I was getting up to go to the loo and started having terrible pain.
 I remember suddenly dropping to the floor, without warning.
-My Father had to help me get onto the bed again and then we called for an ambulance, I just knew something was wrong.
+My Father had to help me get onto the bed again, we called for an ambulance, I just knew something was wrong.

-The ambulance took me straight away, they administered pain killers and when I arrived in A&E they started diagnostic tests immediately.
+The ambulance took me straight away, they gave me pain killers and when I arrived in A&E they started tests immediately.
 The reflexes were tested in my feet, toes, and legs, the pin prick test was done to test feeling and the pr test was performed to discover tone and feeling in the anus.
-They then requested an MRI which confirmed the compression at the level.
+I was then sent for an MRI scan which confirmed the cauda equina compression.

 How were you affected by the Cauda Equina?

-From the moment of falling to the floor when I could no longer weight bare, I also couldn’t feel below the waist, unfortunately my bladder and bowel function had been affected too when the compression occurred.
+From the moment I fell to the floor I realised I could no longer feel below the waist.
+Unfortunately my bladder and bowel function had been affected too when the compression occurred.

 What steps were taken to decompress your Cauda Equina?

-As I was getting prepped for surgery, I thought this wasn’t the way me, or my family had expected to spend Christmas Day!
+As I was getting prepped for surgery, I thought this wasn’t the way we thought we would spend Christmas Day!
 I had decompression surgery and the whole disc was removed, this occurred around 18 hours after the fall in my bedroom.
 I appreciated the quick turn around.

 What symptoms were you left with post-surgery?